-The ensemble are a joy and add the perfect mix of colour and humour to an otherwise darkly melancholic show.
+The ensemble is a joy and adds the perfect mix of colour and humour to an otherwise darkly melancholic show.
 The featherboy trio played by Victor Hunter, William Ford Hopkins, and Nick Preston became an audience favourite with their unfinished joke provoking some of the best laughs of the night.
-Not to be outdone, the female ensemble showcases Dawn Ewen’s choreography and leverages their “assets” with a confidence that turns scenes that could be uncomfortable, into pure fun.
+Not to be outdone, the female ensemble showcases Dawn Ewen’s choreography and leverages their “assets” with confidence that turns scenes that could be uncomfortable, into pure fun.

 Despite the talented performances though, the production is hampered by poor lighting.
 While not an issue in group scenes, the intimate moments see the leads’ faces cast into a shadow which prevents their emotions from fully connecting to the audience.

 The incongruously rousing penultimate number notwithstanding, the show succeeds in portraying the overwhelmingly harsh reality of life in the thirties with style.
 Cheeky nods to J.M Barrie’s book are beautifully balanced by raw emotion and heartbreak.
 Despite a few technical issues, Darling, A Musical succeeds in showing off the talent of its performers and providing a bleak look at the reality of a lost boy.

 Darling, A Musical.
 Music and lyrics by Ryan Scott Oliver.
 Book by Brett Ryback.
 Directed by Dawn Ewen.
 A Springboard Theatre Productions presentation on stage at the Renegade Productions Performance Studio (125 East 2nd Ave) until October 18.
 Visit http://springboardtheatre.ca for tickets and information.